peterm94/lagom/README.md

 ### Component

-Data container class. `Component`s generally should not contain any logic.
-Use them to store data which can be manipulated or read by `System`s or `WorldSystem`s.
+Data container class. `Components` generally should not contain any logic.
+Use them to store data which can be manipulated or read by `Systems` or `WorldSystems`.

 ### Entity